Updated: Nov 3, 2021

 Once you've mastered the flat push up you can even move onto the decline push up, however this is for advanced trainees.

-You can also add the push up to your home workouts for more variation.
+You can also add the push up into your home bodyweight workouts.

 Q: Is it okay to do push ups everyday?